 Can I use the capital credits I have allocated to pay my electric bill?

 No. Allocated capital credits may not be used to pay current bills.
 Your electric bill is due now, whereas your capital credits will be paid to you in later years.

 What happens to the capital credits of a member who dies?

 The capital credits of a deceased member may be paid without waiting for a general retirement.
 Although these estate payments are not automatic, a representative of the estate can request the credits by submitting certified forms.
 The request will be considered by the Whetstone Valley Electric Board of Directors.
-If early retirement of the capital credits is approved, a check will be issued to the estate for 100% of our Cooperative portion of capital credits and 15% each of the Basin Power and East River portion of capital credits of the remaining balance and the account closed.
+If early retirement of the capital credits is approved, a check will be issued to the estate for a discounted amount based on the net present value of each year of unretired capital credits.

 If you leave the Whetstone Valley Electric Service Area, always make sure we have your current mailing address.